-- This response must be completed by September 15, 2023. - In 2021-22, the Regents reinstated its full administration of 3rd 8th grade assessments in ELA and mathematics and the Regents exams in all subjects during June and August.
+- This response must be completed by September 15, 2023.
+A separate document will be submitted for each charter under renewal consideration. - In 2021-22, the Regents reinstated its full administration of 3rd 8th grade assessments in ELA and mathematics and the Regents exams in all subjects during June and August.
 The Institute interprets data resulting from these assessments as baseline scores.
 From that baseline, the Institute will return to the consistent use of state assessment and Regents exam scores for accountability purposes especially as these data inform comparative and growth metrics and measures. - The charter's Accountability Plan Progress Report is a key lever for the charter to make its case for renewal.
 Each section of the report includes space to present additional quantitative evidence of high academic outcomes.
-Charters should use this opportunity to present all quantitative data that is relevant to make the charter's case for renewal, including any comparative, growth, subgroup, and other metrics or measures the charter regularly monitors to evaluate its performance. - In completing the 2022-23 Accountability Plan Progress Report, continue to refer to the Institute's guidance on reporting academic performance outcomes from nationally normed and internally developed assessments the charter administered during the 2022-23 school year.
-Please find that guidance on the Institute's website.
+Charters should use this opportunity to present all quantitative data that is relevant to make the charter's case for renewal, including any comparative, growth, subgroup, and other metrics or measures the charter regularly monitors to evaluate its performance.

+- In completing the 2022-23 Accountability Plan Progress Report, continue to refer to the Institute's guidance on reporting academic performance outcomes from nationally normed and internally developed assessments the charter administered during the 2022-23 school year.
+Please find that guidance on the Institute's website. - An Accountability Plan Progress Report must be submitted for each individual charter in the education corporation.